libreForms/libreForms-flask/README.md

 ## Web Application

-A Flask web application sits atop the libreForms abstraction layer defined above.
-This application includes basic authentication, provides access to forms, tables of form responses, and dashboards when these have been defined in the abstraction layer.
+In this repository, a web application written in Flask sits atop the libreForms abstraction layer defined above.
+This application includes basic authentication, provides access to forms, tabular views of form responses, and dashboards when these have been defined in the abstraction layer.

 ### Views